miguel-aragon/NeuroWeb/README.md

 http://hipacc.ucsc.edu/Bolshoi.html

 We already have density fields and the network of filaments/walls from an old project.

+Note that the data is 3D (data cubes).
+For clarity I will be showing projections over a part of the simulation box.

 ## Density
 The figure below shows a projection of the density field.
 Bright areas are dense clusters of galaxies.
 Note how the clusters are interconnected by a network of filaments.